binnssss/binnssss/README.md

-# Welcome to my profile

-Hi There!
+## Hi There!
 I'm Vince Magbanua and you can call me "Benjo".

 Welcome to my github profile.
 You can find the projects in which I might be or not working on here.